aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

+Horray!
+Now Dafny is at least satisfied that the implementation
+of this function matches the signature and will not crash at runtime.

 ## Step 13

-Now we have an implementation let's review it for correctness.
+Now that we have a valid implementation, let's review it for correctness.
 Our first requirement is
 'A string with 5 ":" that MUST delimit following 6 parts:'.